-At Encounters Travel we only use local Nepali guides and reps.
+In Nepal and Tibet we provide fully trained, local English-speaking guides for all of the sightseeing tours.
+At Encounters Travel we only use local guides and reps.
 We feel this gives you the best experience of the country and the sites you are seeing.
-We support and follow international guidelines for the employment of any trekking porters we use, including those of the IPPG (International Porter Protection Group).
+Please check our website for more details and profiles of some of our most famous guides.